 Plus, you (and other Quarterly Consultation clients) can take part in monthly group phone discussions on pre-determined topics, monitored by our accountant and a business mentor.
 It’s like a think tank of studios at the same level you are!
-Just another way SMS helps to be your photography business guide!
+Just another way PPA helps to be your photography business guide!

 All this help, advice and support is yours for $600/quarter.

 To qualify for these services, your studio needs to have either completed a Business Planning Consultation or attended our Business Breakthroughs Workshop.
 PPA’s business consulting adheres to the Code of Professional Conduct of the American Institute of Certified Public Accountants (AICPA).

 Bridget Jackson is a Certified Public Accountant and the lead advisor with PPA's Studio Management Services.
 She has worked with small businesses for over fifteen years and has been with PPA for the last seven.
 Bridget enjoys educating thousands of photographers on the business of photography and working one-on-one with hundreds more to help them understand business concepts that can help them achieve their goals.
 Whether it is greater profitability, a better work/life balance, creating personal financial security, or questions on taxes and bookkeeping, Bridget is an all-in-one resource for studio management.
 She’s leveraged her expertise by overseeing the 2008 and 2010 Benchmark Surveys, using the data collected to create tools and resources to aid photographers in implementing the results with their own studios.